Docs 2

 • September 30, 2014 Complaint, U.S. District Court / Eastern Wisconsin, Green Bay Division Case No. 14-CV-1203, Tissue Technology LLC, Partners Concepts Development Inc., Oconto Falls Tissue Inc., and Tissue Products Technology Corp. v.
 TAK Investments LLC

 • August 14, 2014, Court Order re: Plaintiffs’ Motion Granted, Cook Co.
 IL Case No. 2014-L-002768, ACF Leasing LLC, ACF Services LLC & Generation Clean Fuels LLC v.
-Oneida Tribe of Indians of Wisconsin, Oneida Seven Generations Corp., Green Bay Renewable Energy LLC.
-Oneida Energy Inc. & Oneida Energy Blocker Corp.
+Oneida Tribe of Indians of Wisconsin, Oneida Seven Generations Corp., Green Bay Renewable Energy LLC, Oneida Energy Inc. & Oneida Energy Blocker Corp.

 • June 17, 2014 Deposition of Ty Christopher Willihnganz;